PEP (Post-Exposure Prophylaxis)

 TasP will not prevent other STIs meaning that condom usage is still recommended, particularly for those having casual sex, those in new relationships, and those in non-monogamous relationships.

-TasP requires incredibly high levels of trust and communication and requires strong adherence to HIV medications and regular viral load checks.
-Like most HIV prevention strategies TasP will be a great option for some people but is an unlikely technique to suit all situations.
+TasP requires trust and communication, strong adherence to HIV medications and regular viral load checks.
+TasP is a great option for some people however, may not suit all situations.
+As with everything, it is important to discuss with your partner(s).

 To learn more about TasP visit the below links: